The 13th Heidelberg Summer School takes place September 10-14, 2018 at the "Max-Planck-Haus" (Max Planck House) in Heidelberg, Germany.

 The school has four main components spread throughout the week

-1. A series of structured lectures given by the four lecturers.
+1. A series of structured lectures given by the five lecturers.

 2. Computer-based exercises based on the topics given in the lectures.
 Some lecturers will integrate the exercise sessions into their lectures.

-3. Presentations by other speakers on the application of astrostatistics to open scientific problems.
+3. Presentations by other speakers on the Gaia data to open specific scientific problems.

-4. A social programme to enable and encourage scientific interaction between students, lecturers and speakers.
+4. A social program to enable and encourage scientific interaction between students, lecturers and speakers.

 More information / registration: